XinzeZhang/HUST-PhD-Thesis-Latex/README.md

 *******
-11/2020 V1.0 changes:
+11/2020 V3.0 changes:
 1. modify class file (HUSTthesis.cls):

-    1.1 update the location of xuehao of covering page
+    1.1 update the location of 学号(xuehao) of covering page

     1.2 update the table length of the emajor

-    1.3 udpate the font specification with adding and using the font locally, making it be able to compile this project on overleaf
+    1.3 udpate the font specification with using the font locally, enabling this project be compiled on overleaf

     1.4 remove the font command of lishu and youyuan